Home AI/ML Graph Attention Networks (GAT) Explained: A Complete Guide

 When should I use GAT vs GraphSAGE?

 Choose GAT when your primary goal is accuracy on a specific graph and you need interpretable attention weights.
-GAT excels on tasks where neighbor importance genuinely varies — citation networks, knowledge graphs, molecular property prediction.
+GAT excels on tasks where neighbor importance genuinely varies—citation networks, knowledge graphs, molecular property prediction.
 Choose GraphSAGE when scalability is paramount.
-GraphSAGE’s neighbor sampling strategy makes it naturally suited for mini-batch training on massive graphs.
+GraphSAGE’s neighbor sampling strategy makes it naturally suited for mini-batch training on substantial graphs.
 It is also the better choice when new nodes constantly appear (e.g., new users joining a social network), because its inductive design generalizes better to unseen nodes.
-A hybrid approach — using GraphSAGE-style sampling with attention-based aggregation — often gives the best of both worlds and is common in production.
+A hybrid approach, using GraphSAGE-style sampling with attention-based aggregation—often gives the best of both worlds and is common in production.

 How many attention heads should I use?